Literature & Life Stage

 The Literature & Life stage is dedicated to the world of ideas and culture as expressed through agenda-setting books and authors covering a diverse range of topics - from the impact of social media on the art of the novel to the power of unchecked corporate power, from the future of Ireland in the wake of Brexit to the enduring delights of fairy-tales.
 We will ask why literary and intellectual giants of the past such as Shakespeare and John Ruskin are now more relevant than ever and talk with one of the greatest living novelists about a life spent breaking the rules.

-The consequences of Brexit for the UK, Irish Times columnist and author, Fintan O’Toole; FT columnist, Gideon Rachman; director of . the Institute of Government, Bronwen Maddox; and the FT’s literary editor, Frederick Studemann
+The consequences of Brexit for the UK, with Irish Times columnist and author, Fintan O’Toole; the FT’s John Lloyd and Gideon Rachman; director of the Institute of Government, Bronwen Maddox; and the FT’s literary editor, Frederick Studemann

-Edna O’Brien talks to Alec Russell about her iconoclastic career and her latest novel Girl
+Edna O’Brien talks to FT Weekend editor Alec Russell about her iconoclastic career and reads from her latest novel Girl

-From the East India Company to the City of London to Silicon Valley –what happens when corporate power runs unchecked.
-Historian, William Dalrymple; novelist, John Lanchester; in discussion with FT deputy editor, Roula Khalaf
+From the East India Company to the City of London to Silicon Valley –what happens when corporate power runs unchecked?
+Historian, William Dalrymple and novelist John Lanchester in discussion with FT deputy editor, Roula Khalaf